Taobao: Controversies

+Taobao has sometimes been the subject of in-person and online seller protests following major changes to its rules.
+The largest seller protest was the 2011 "October Rising".
+With the goal of reducing counterfeits and substandard products, Taobao had increased the Taobao Mall membership fees for sellers and their required cash deposits.
+The rule changes were made without warning.
+Approximately 50,000 sellers formed the "anti-Taobao alliance" for digital protest actions and in-person protest at Alibaba's headquarters.
+The Chinese government mediated the dispute, resulting in Taobao revising its seller fees and providing 1.8 billion RMB in support for small businesses using the platform.

 In August 2017, the company removed controversial vendors offering personalised messages featuring African children over concerns of child exploitation.
 Some Chinese Taobao vendors claimed that their promotional videos featuring African children were "charity activity" in which most of the profits goes to the children.
 However the situation proved more complicated after a photographer contacted by the Beijing Youth Daily said "the children only received snacks or a few dollars as reward", indicating that there was legitimate child exploitation.

 In 2019, Taobao removed all items related to the Houston Rockets in response to the organization's general manager Daryl Morey posting a tweet about Hong Kong.

 In October 2020 amid rising geopolitical tensions between Taipei and Beijing, Taobao announced that it would exit the Taiwanese market after the Taiwanese government ordered the company to re-register as being backed by China or to leave the island if they don't.

 The mobile app of Taobao was banned in India (along with other Chinese apps) on 2 September 2020 by the government, the move came amid the 2020 China-India skirmish.

 In 2022, the Office of the United States Trade Representative named Taobao on its list of Notorious Markets for Counterfeiting and Piracy.

 Metrics

 Taobao Marketplace had more than 5 million registered users as of June 2013 and hosted more than 80 million product listings.
 It facilitated approximately RMB 200 billion in gross merchandise volume in 2009.
 In September 2013, Taobao ranked 12th overall in Alexa's internet rankings.

-For the year ending March 31, 2013, the combined gross merchandise volume (GMV) of Taobao and Tmall.com combined exceeded RMB 1 trillion.
+With over 1 billion product listings as of 2016, the combined transaction volume of Taobao Marketplace and Tmall.com reached 3 trillion yuan in 2017.

+As of 2020, Taobao hosted ten million online stores, 726 million active buyers, and a gross merchandise value of $945 billion.

 As of 2021, Taobao was the 8th most visited website in the world and the 5th most visited website in China.

+As of at least 2024, it was the world's most popular online shopping platform as measured by gross merchandise value.